 Tip: Don’t forget to add the INC at the end of your organization’s name if it’s required in your state.

-Tax-exempt status is the most important step in the formation of a nonprofit.
+Obtaining your charitable 501(c)(3) tax-exempt status is the most important step when registering a nonprofit organization.
 There is no name security benefit to filing for tax exemption, but it is an important step for nonprofit organizations.
+You’ll need your IRS form 1023 for this step.

 Tip: It can take months to hear back from the IRS, but you can begin your nonprofit’s operations while waiting.